GilbertRC/Light-Field-Scale-and-Depth-Space/README.md

 # Light Field Scale and Depth Space
-A simple reproduced version of Light Field Scale and Depth Space (Lisad)
+A simple reproduced version of Light Field Scale and Depth Space (Lisad Space)

 &bull; Lisad-1 can be used to detect 3D keypoints as the ray edge detection (edge detection) in EPI.
 <br>